Equality and inclusive practice

 Equality also refers to the way we handle cases of prejudice and discrimination to ensure there is parity in the process and outcome.

-What is inequality?
+What is early inequality?

 Research shows us that early intervention protects the most vulnerable young children at risk of poorer outcomes because of